While we’re always posting about fun events and ideas to keep the kids happy, having fun and making memories, summer is always a unique challenge.

 Visit the immersive live Butterfly Pavilion at the National Museum of Natural History that is home to over 300 butterflies from around the world.

-Visit the Wings of Fancy Live Butterfly & Caterpillar Exhibit at Brookside Gardens (not open for 2022).
+Visit the Wings of Fancy Live Butterfly & Caterpillar Exhibit at Brookside Gardens.

 Brookside Gardens also has a nice, open butterfly garden to see (along with a whole lot of other types of gardens).